w3xor/key-licensing-bot.py/README.md

 6. **Save and Run**: Press `Ctrl + S` to save the file, then run it using your preferred method.

-### Building and Running Kibana

-If you're interested in contributing code or testing the latest features, you may want to build Kibana locally:

-- Refer to [CONTRIBUTING.md](CONTRIBUTING.md) for guidance on setting up Kibana.
-- Follow our [STYLEGUIDE.md](STYLEGUIDE.mdx) when contributing code.
-- For additional inquiries, check our [FAQ.md](FAQ.md) and the [wiki](https://github.com/elastic/kibana/wiki).

 ## Questions?
 Problems?
 Suggestions?